 Providing Hope and C.A.R.E.

-Impacting Breast Cancer through Comfort, Advocacy, Resources and Education.
+Impacting Breast Cancer through Comfort, Advocacy, Resources, and Education

-& Values
+Our Mission & Values

 Our Story

-In November 2013, a small group of African American breast cancer survivors and supporters co-founded a peer support group to meet the unique needs of our community, providing comfort, advocacy, resources and education for those impacted by breast cancer.
-We later established the 501 (c) (3) charitable non-profit, The Journey Continues, to increase health care access equity for minorities and raise awareness/funds for cancer research and results oriented programs.
+In November 2013, a small group of African American breast cancer survivors and supporters co-founded a peer support group to meet the unique needs of our community, providing comfort, advocacy, resources, and education for those impacted by breast cancer.
+We later established the 501(c)(3) charitable non-profit, The Journey Continues, to increase health care access and equity for minorities and raise awareness/funds for cancer research and results-oriented programs.

 Her Story: Marlene

-The Inaugural President and Co-founder ofThe Journey Continues (TJC).
+The inaugural president and co-founder of The Journey Continues (TJC).
 Marlene King, a cancer warrior, was passionate about the importance of breast cancer research, patients' rights, supporting men and women who have been diagnosed with breast cancer, and other efforts.
 Her wish was to have a 5K walk in Baltimore City with a focus on all cancer research and awareness.
-Marlene’s wish came true with the 2016 induction of the TJC's 5K Warrior Walk Over All Cancers in the Historical Druid Hill Park Lake.
+Marlene’s wish came true with the 2016 induction of The Journey Continues' 5K Warrior Walk Over All Cancers in the Historical Druid Hill Park Lake.

-Marlene, a native Jamaican, devoted wife, mother and grandmother was diagnosed at 48 with breast cancer and later with metastatic Stage IV breast cancer, transitioned to eternal victory in November, 2015.
+Marlene, a native Jamaican, devoted wife, mother, and grandmother, was diagnosed at 48 with breast cancer and later with metastatic Stage IV breast cancer and transitioned to eternal victory in November 2015.

 Our Team

-Board members
+Board Members

 Dr. Laundette Jones